Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch02_Algebra_language.md

 **Braces**: this operator is $\{\}$, the braces signs. $24 \div \{13 - 2[(6 - 5) + 4]\}$ returns $8$.

 (PEMDAS)
 **PEMDAS**: acronym of Parentheses, Exponentiation, Multiplication, Division, Addition, and Subtraction.
 This dictates the standard order of operations when there are no parentheses, or grouping symbols in general.
+Multiplication and division have the same relevance, so they can be switched in order, same with addition and subtraction.

 (Expresiones y ecuaciones)
 **Expressions and equations**: two expressions can form an equation by connecting them with an equal sign, $a + b = c/d$.